Lufia & the Fortress of Doom: Story

 A red haired boy who is a descendant of Maxim is playing in a field and is approached by a mystery girl who wants to join him in play.
 She introduces herself as Lufia and grows up with the boy, forming a close bond.
 Years later the boy grows up into a warrior and his attention is turned to an attack on a neighboring Kingdom to the north, where it is revealed that The Sinistral Gades is heading the attack.
 The warrior barely survives, and the presence of Lufia halts Gades attack.
 Lufia joins the warrior and it is revealed that Gades was only the first to be revived, and the other three will soon arrive to terrorize the world.

-They are joined by another warrior, Arguro, and set out to find the remaining members of Maxim's old party.
-However, Guy is now too old, and he dies at the shock of the Sinisterals return.
+They are joined by another warrior, Aguro, and set out to find the remaining members of Maxim's old party.
+However, Guy is now too old, and he dies at the shock of the Sinistrals return.
 Artea still lives, however he is more accepting of his advanced years despite his elven blood, and hands down his old bow to Jerin, an elf girl who joined the new party on their quest and a rival for the warrior's affection.

 The party sets out to find the Dual Blade, the sword Maxim used in the first war, not knowing that it was originally created by the Sinistrals.
 They find their old fortress below sea level, where Amon and Daos are encountered.
 They reveal that their sister Erin was already revived 30 years prior to the current war, and later as part of their trap the Dual Blade reacts on its own and affects Lufia, and revives her true identity as Erin herself.
 She joins the Sinistrals in the rising Fortress of Doom.

 The warrior and the remaining party set out to defeat them, infiltrating the Fortress, as did Maxim those years ago.
 Gades, Amon, and Daos are defeated, and Erin is swayed back as Lufia when her brother Sinistrals fuse to become a final monstrous entity.
 The party prevails, though Lufia elects to remain behind as the Fortress falls again.

 Peace reigns once more, though the Warrior is distraught over the loss of Lufia, until one day she returns to him, having no memory of her past life as either Erin or Lufia.
 The red-headed descendant of Maxim elects to stay with her, and help her to live her new life.